yft22/sec-gate-oidc/docs/4-running_and_testing.md

 ## Running/Testing

-afb-oidc-ext implements *afb-libcontroller* and requires a valid afb-controller-config.json to operate.
+afb-oidc-sgate implements *afb-libcontroller* and requires a valid afb-controller-config.json to operate.
 For testing purpose the simplest way is to define `AFB_oidc_CONFIG` environment variable with a full or relative path to binder *rootdir*.

 ### Requirements